- Site Rating: P2+ or P1 under direct instructor supervision

 - Motorized paragliders and motorized hang gliders are not permitted in the LZ.

 - The minimum rating for hang pilots is H2 with instructor or H3 without.

-- Top landings or launches from the upper north launch are prohibited when there are horses present.
+- Use of the upper north launch is prohibited when horses are present.